 Area of jurisdiction

-A majority of cyber-crimes do not get prosecuted because the victims do not report the crime to the authorities.
-Small, medium and even large organizations have failed to disclose breaches because of the negative impact and loss of trust that would occur.
+A majority of cyber-crimes do not get prosecuted because they do not report the crime to the authorities.
+Small, medium, and even large organizations have failed to disclose breaches because of the negative impact and loss of trust that would occur.